-Check the cloth and lines are undamaged and all maillons and IKS connecting the lines and risers are locked.
-Identify, and if necessary disentangle the A, B', B and C lines, the brake lines and the corresponding risers.
+Check the condition of the fabric and the lines for abnormalities.
+Identify, and if necessary disentangle the A, A', B and C lines, the brake lines and the corresponding risers.
 Make sure that there are no knots.

 2.3 HARNESS ASSEMBLY